natebrunelle/cs2102/markdown/direct.md

 ## See where you are

-At any given point in a proof, you have some things you know (are are assuming) are true.
+At any given point in a proof, you have some things you know (and are assuming) are true.
 Initially, that is just the given of the proof.
 Every time you apply a proof step, you add one more thing to the set of things you know.